 For a very large number of voters it is difficult to get excited, in times like these, about promoting the interests of the Democratic Party or the Republican Party as such.
 It seems like fiddling while Rome burns.
-Republicans everywhere have a rare opportunity to deserve and to gain the respect of the whole nation if they have it in them to put country above party, even to the point of giving up the party name and the part identity and merging with those like-minded of the other party.
+Republicans everywhere have a rare opportunity to deserve and to gain the respect of the whole nation if they have it in them to put country above party, even to the point of giving up the party name and the party identity and merging with those like-minded of the other party.
 Parties arise to meet emergencies.
-Neither of the present nominal parties is in position to meet the present crisis, a very great one in our history.
-Things have gone too far for the Republicans, as an opposition party, to stem the tide; and the situation is too grave for a merely critical and powerless opposition to be of any real use.
+Neither of the present nominal parties is in position to meet the present crisis, which is a great one.
+Things have gone too far for the Republicans, as an opposition party, to stem the tide; and the situation is too grave for a merely critical and powerless opposition to be of much real use.
 Therefore the real service Republicans can render is that of uniting with the like-minded Democrats.

-On the other hand it is very doubtful whether the genuine Democrats within the "Democratic Party" can alone check the dangerous courses of the "New Dealers", who function under the same party label.
-How then, if they wish to serve their country, can they he sitate to merge with like-minded Republicans, under whatever name?
+On the other hand it is very doubtful whether the genuine

+Democrats within the "Democratic Party" can alone check the dangerous courses of the "New Dealers", who function under the same party label.

+How then, if they wish to serve their country, can they hesitate to merge with like-minded Republicans, under whatever name?

-As is perfectly well known, no considerable number of Southerners will vote for the name "Republican".
+As is perfectly well known, no considerable number of Southerners will vote for the name "Republican."
 So long as it is "Republican" vs. "Democrat", the brains and character of the South remain politically stultified; and whoever calls himself "Democrat", whatever he really is, starts with the vote of the South in his pocket.
-This is a great loss to the Nation.
-This division of American opinion by the "Mason and Dixon Line" today, when all Americans should stand together, simply plays into the hands of minorities.
+This is a great loss to the Nation, unreal especially at a time when all like-minded Americans should stand together.
+It simply plays into the hands of minorities.

-A large part of the official Democratic Party is, it is well known, as appalled and disgusted as anyone with the current regime.
-The stage is set for a vital coallition party with a real mission.
+A large part of the official Democratic Party is, it is well known, as appalled and disgusted as anyone with certain trends of the current regime.
+The stage is set for a vital coalition party with a real mission.
 Both parties have, of course, moved very far from the original connotations of their names.
-What is worth saving in each of them is quite congenial to what is worth saving in the other.
-It is interesting to recall that the official mame of Jefferson's party became "Democratic-Republican".
+What is worth saving in either of them is quite congenial to what is worth saving in the other.
+New England and the South can now join hands to stand for authentic Americanism.
+It is interesting to recall that the official name of Jefferson's party became "Democratic-Republican."
 This would seem a name made to order for this situation, were it not doubtful if the South would stomach the word "Republican", even thus diluted.

-"National Democratic" might do; or "Constitutional Democratic".
+"National Democratic" might do; or "Constitutional Democratic."

 The name will be found if the leader appears.

-Republicans can take the patriotic course in the first place whether national on local, by supporting, in primaries, conventions, and elections, those real democrats who have had the conscience and courage to oppose the most flagrant outrages of the "New Deal".
+Republicans can take the patriotic course in the first place by supporting, in primaries, conventions, and elections, whether national or local those real democrats who have had the conscience and courage to oppose the most flagrant outrages of the "New Deal."
 They can put principle and country above the curse of party loyalty.
 In return they must expect the same of real Democrats.
-It is disquieting to see some "Democrats" seeking to reestablish "party harmony" when they know there is none; seeking to compromise the destiny of a potentially great people in the name of "party loyalty", which is mostly mere prejudice or love of office-holding.
+It is disquieting to see some "Democrats" seeking to reestablish "party harmony" when they know there is none; seeking to compromise the destiny of a potentially great people in the name of "party loyalty", which is often mere prejudice or love of office-holding.